PostHog/posthog.com/contents/docs/contribute/coding-conventions/index.md

 #### Unit tests
 A good unit test should:
 * focus on a single use-case at a time
-* have a minimal set of assertion per test
+* have a minimal set of assertions per test
 * demonstrate every use case.
 The rule of thumb is: if it can happen, it should be covered

 #### Integration tests